tbaptistal/MORPHE2US/README.md

 Example: Gas isn't a supply node as we have to model a gas network (same for electricity).
 Concerning wood or heating oil, we can model them as supply node.
 It means that there is no network (to manage and/or simulate).
 A building-level unit that will consume such commodity and produce heat will just pump the commodity in the same building level supply node.

 ### Linking connections
-After declaring the connections in the **Excel sheet Connections**, you can instantiate a specific number of connections (existing or to be available for investment) in the same **Excel sheet Commidities**.
+After declaring the connections in the **Excel sheet Connections**, you can instantiate a specific number of connections (existing or to be available for investment) in the same **Excel sheet Commodities**.
 The declaration of a new connection is as follow:
 #### General
 Connection from district-level to district-level and from district-level to building-level are available.